 On March 11, 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
 This resulted in governments worldwide, including the Canadian government, enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally and in Canada resulting in an economic slowdown.
-Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions however the success of these interventions is not currently determinable.
-The current challenging economic climate may lead to adverse changes in cash flows, which may have a direct impact on the Corporation's financial position in the future.
-The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on the Corporation will include a reduction in revenue.
+Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
+The duration and impact of the COVID-19 pandemic is unknown currently, as is the efficacy of the governments' interventions.
+The Corporation's management have implemented procedures in response to the COVID-19 pandemic, including employee and contractor education, monitoring of symptoms, increased sanitation practices, as well as employees working remotely when possible.
+The challenging economic climate over the past year has resulted in lower than expected toll revenue.
+The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the future financial effect on the Corporation may include a reduction in revenue compared to pre-pandemic revenue.